IuliaGM/museum-of-candy/README.md

 # museum-of-candy
-Just a simple and responsive page made by following Colt Stele's Web Developer Bootcamp
+Just a simple and responsive page made by following @Colt Stele's Web Developer Bootcamp